 The professional practice assignments assist each student in developing an understanding of human relationships and in learning to work with others as a team.
 Students' individual growth during this practice experience is enhanced by the realization that in addition to demonstrating theoretical knowledge they are learning to become an integral part of the working community and developing an awareness of the interrelationship between the academic and professional worlds.

 Thus, during the college years, students obtain firsthand knowledge of professional practices, expectancies and opportunities.
 At the same time they are offered a realistic test of their career interests and aptitudes.
 Participation in the program enables students to make more intelligent selections of post-graduate positions.
 As graduates, their professional practice experience makes them more valuable to employers and increases their qualifications for more responsible career opportunities.

-A typical year consists of 14 to 28 weeks of study, 14 to 28 weeks of correlated experience, and five weeks of vacation.
+A typical undergraduate year consists of 14 to 28 weeks of study, 14 to 28 weeks of correlated experience, and five weeks of vacation.
 Full-time classroom attendance is scheduled for the two semesters in the freshman year and for the first semester of the sophomore year.
 Students with satisfactory scholastic records begin the practice phase in spring of the sophomore year.

 Once students initiate the practice phase of the Professional Practice Program, they are required to complete on a regular alternating basis, all scheduled practice quarters until graduation.
 Students are placed on professional practice assignments by members of the professional practice faculty and meet with their co-op faculty advisor in a series of individual conferences.
 Through regular reports, employers evaluate students and students evaluate their work experiences.
 These evaluations are used as a basis for counseling and advising students and to assess and guide student learning from their experiences.